eliasvaa/eliasvaa.github.io/README.md

 <h1> Introduction </h1>

 <p>
 Hello!
-I'm Elias, a fledgling game and software developer with a strong passion for discovery, storytelling, and learninng.
+I'm Elias, a fledgling game and software developer with a strong passion for discovery, storytelling, and learning.
 As a developer, I thrive on designing systems and narratives that captivate the user's mind.
 What I aspire to do is lift heavy ideas and bring them to life. </p>

 <p>
 Aiming to merge my creativity with technical skills, creating engaging and inspiring projects is more than just a career goal - It's something deeply personal and dear to my heart.
 Just as I have been inspired by technology and stories, I dream of creating interesting concepts that inspire others and leave a lasting impact. </p>